BobGlicksman/Animatronics/README.md

 ### Documents.
 #### Analog Processor Analysis.pptx:
 MS Powerpoint file that shows the analog processing circuit, the concept (block diagram) for the circuit, and Spice simulation and analysis.
-Produced using LTSpice.
+Produced using LTspice.

 ### Hardware.
 #### Analog.asc: